By Swati Duggal, Punjab University

 For fair trial, the accused person has to be given full opportunity to defend himself.
 This is possible only when he should be supplied with the copies of the charge sheet, all necessary documents pertaining to the investigation and the statements of the witnesses called by the police during investigation.
 Section 238 makes it obligatory on the Magistrate to supply copies of these documents to the accused free of cost.

 Article 14 of the Constitution ensures that the parties be equally treated with respect to the introduction of evidences by means of interrogation of witnesses.
-The prosecution must inform the defence of the witnesses it intends to call at trial within a reasonable time prior to the trial so that the defendant may have sufficient time to prepare his/her defence.
+The prosecution must inform the defence of the witnesses it intends to call at trial within a reasonable time prior to the trial so that the defendant may have sufficient time to prepare his/her defense.
 In fairness to the accused, he or his counsel must be given full opportunity to cross-examine the prosecution witness.

 In Mohd.
 Hussain @ Julfikar Ali Vs. The State (Govt. of NCT) Delhi[xxv] it was held that every person has a right to have a fair trial.
 A person accused of serious charges must not be denied of this valuable right.
-Appellant was not provided an opportunity to cross examine the fifty six witnesses.
+Appellant was not provided an opportunity to cross-examine the fifty-six witnesses.
 Only one witness was cross-examined to complete the formality.
 Hence appellant’s conviction and sentence was set aside.

 7. Right to bail: